OrangeFab: participants listening to speaker

 Building demand-oriented training programmes to reduce youth unemployment

-Youth unemployment is a global problem, which also affects the majority of African countries.
-Not only young people without education face unemployment, but also those who have a qualified vocational or university education.
+Youth unemployment is a global problem that also affects most African countries.
+Young people at risk of unemployment are not only those without education or training, but also those who have a vocational or higher education qualification.

-Orange, as one of the leading telecommunications providers in Africa and the Middle East, clearly detects the need to drive the digital transformation of the project regions.
-The company wants to expand further into the African market and drive innovation.
-On the way to get there, it faces local challenges like skills shortage or poor technological infrastructure.
+As one of the leading telecommunications providers in Africa and the Middle East, Orange Middle East and Africa (OMEA) wished to be at the forefront of digital transformation in the project regions, expand further into the African market, and drive innovation.
+Along the way, it faced various challenges such as a lack of skilled labour and poor technological infrastructure.

-With the Orange Digital Centers (ODC), Orange and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH want to create training opportunities and develop the skills of young people in the IT sector.
-To do so, Orange and GIZ are working together in 14 countries in the context of the programme develoPPP of the German Federal Ministry for Economic Cooperation and Development (BMZ).
-Invest for Jobs supports the ODCs in Côte d’Ivoire, Egypt, Morocco, Senegal and Tunisia.
-The establishment of the Orange Digital Centers is intended to support innovative start-ups, enhance the digital skills and help increase the employability of young people in the target countries and thus contribute to reduce unemployment and boost entrepreneurship.
+Through the project, OMEA and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH created training opportunities by establishing the Orange Digital Centers (ODC) to develop the skills of young people in and for the IT sector, and support job placement and startups.
+OMEA and GIZ worked together in 14 countries in the context of the develoPPP Programme of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+Invest for Jobs supported the implementation of the project in Côte d’Ivoire, Egypt, Ethiopia, Morocco, Senegal and Tunisia.
+Invest for Jobs equipped the Orange Digital Centers, provided information about market needs in digital skills to tailor-make the training content, supported job fairs and hackathons and connected graduates from the training programmes to job opportunities.

 © GIZ / Mulugeta Gebrekidan